AdobeDocs/experience-manager-core-components.en/help/developing/amp.md

 ## AMP in the Core Components {#amp-in-core-components}

-Support for AMP in the Core Components is provided by offering AMP versions of pages along with the standard HTML versions.
+Support for AMP in the Core Components is [fully configurable.](#enabling-amp) AMP versions of pages can be served exclusively, alongside the standard HTML versions, or not at all.

 The Core Components use `amp` as a Sling selector to render an AMP page.
 For example `example.html` would render the normal page and `example.amp.html` would be the AMP version.

-This allows for the flexibility of offering standard HTML side-by-side with AMP.

 ### Requirements {#requirements}